mamathaetikyala/sqlalchemy-challenge/README.md

 ## About

-The purpose of this challenge is showcase understanding of data base, normalization and table creation in data base.
+The purpose of this challenge is query database using sqlalchemy session quries and draw analutical conlusions on precipitation and temperature data of different stations.
+And also build web app(API) exposure of data in json format using Flask module.

-Querying using sql queries.
+Querying using sql queries(sqlalchemy).
+Draw histogram using pandas and matplotlib.

-data provided consists of 6 files of organization.
-1. Employees 2.
-Departments 3.
-Managers 4.
-Employees of each departments 5.
-Salaries of Employees 6.
-Titles of Employees
+data provided consists of 6 files of different stations. database consists of two tables 1. measurement 2. station

 ## Getting Started

-Install any database(code is written for postgreSQL)

-1. Run data engineering file in query tool to create tables and relation in database.
+1. Run jupyter notebook file to upload data from database file

-    Tables that will be created are:

-    1. employees 2. titles 3. departments 4. department_managers 5. department_employees 6. employee_salaries

-2. Run data analysis file in query tool to answer questions like number of employees sharing same last name, employees in sales and development departments.
-Managers of each department etc.

-Note: ER diagram helps understand Data Model used as part of the project.
+2. Run analysis code blocks to derive conlusions on precipitation and temperature data

 ## Installing

-postgresSQL preferred installation.
+install python packages: sqlalchemy, numpy, pandas, datetime, flask

 ## Usage

-Draw analytical answers using SQL queries from employee database.
+Draw analytical answers using SQL queries from database.

 ## Contributing